rdiaz02/what_genotype_next/README.md

 **method-comp-biol-data.R** Comparison of predictions between methods on the biological data, under /run-biol-examples.

-**./biol-data-plots** Directory with code for plots of the analyses of the cancer data sets.

-**plot-glms** Directory with code for fitting the lmertrees and plotting the results.
+**./plot-glms** Directory with code for fitting the lmertrees and plotting the results.
 Additionally, also scripts for producing tables in Supplementary material of performance when similar CE and TD (when_good_conditions_0677.R)

-**run-biol-examples** Code and data to run the CPM analyses and obtain the transition matrices on the cancer data sets.
+**./run-biol-examples** Code and data to run the CPM analyses and obtain the transition matrices on the cancer data sets.

-**biol-data-plots** Plots in manuscript and supplementary material for the output from the analyses on the cancer data sets.
+**./biol-data-plots** Plots in manuscript and supplementary material for the output from the analyses on the cancer data sets.

-**Schill-MHN** Code from Schill et al., for MHN plus additional code for us to obtain transition matrices.
+**./Schill-MHN** Code from Schill et al., for MHN plus additional code for us to obtain transition matrices.
 Since there is no license in the original repository (https://github.com/RudiSchill/MHN) we have not provided it.
 The code should be left under Shcill-MHN/MHN (without